Treaty of Narva: Consequences

 Peter the Great had thus ensured that the Polish-Lithuanian theatre would continue to bind Swedish forces.
-Most notably, enforcements for Charles XII's Russian campaign were cut off in the Battle of Koniecpol.
+Most notably, reinforcements for Charles XII's Russian campaign were cut off in the Battle of Koniecpol.
 To pay the agreed on subsidies, a monetary tax was raised from the peasantry.

 For Augustus, the treaty was favourable, as his position had deteriorated from his numerous defeats by Swedish armies.
 Peter the Great, in pursuit of the treaty, ordered Ivan Mazepa to expel Paliy (Paley) from the commonwealth's cossack territories, which he eventually did, Dzialinsky's irrefutable condition during the negotiations.
 However, Russian "helpful occupation" of Livonia would result not in the anticipated handover but instead in integration into the Russian Empire.

 The faction of the Polish–Lithuanian Commonwealth loyal to Stanisław Leszczyński, organised in the Warsaw Confederation, instead concluded an alliance with the Swedish Empire in the Treaty of Warsaw in November 1705.